 Clean Car Standards Resource Center

-In August 2012, the Federal government finalized a new set of standards (aka the "Clean Car Standards") to increase automobile fuel efficiency and cut global warming pollution from our cars and light trucks.
+In August 2012, federal agencies in the United States finalized a new set of standards (known as the ”National Program”) to increase fuel efficiency and cut global warming pollution from the transportation sector.

 Learn more about the history and many benefits of this program through the following fact sheets and resources.

 Reports and fact sheets

 - Cleaner Cars Are Good for Jobs (2018)